 September 2016 – Iona’s Board of Trustees reviewed and approved the concept and design of the building.

 September 2016 – Iona held community task force meeting with neighbors and City officials and City police.

 April 2016 - October 2016 – The College conducted meetings with City of New Rochelle officials to discuss zoning and building requirements and how best to achieve necessary permitting.

-January 2016 – LaPenta challenges other alumni to join him in supporting the new School of Business building.
-In addition to his lead gift, he pledges an additional $2.5 million to match gifts from Iona’s classes of 1975 to 1995.
-This brings his total gift for the project to $17.5 million.
+January 2016 – LaPenta challenged other alumni to join him in supporting the new School of Business building.
+In addition to his lead gift, he pledged an additional $2.5 million to match gifts from Iona’s classes of 1975 to 1995.
+This brought his total gift for the project to $17.5 million.

 November 2015 – The College announced the largest gift in institutional history ($15M) from Trustee Robert LaPenta to fund the redesign and transformation of the School of Business.

 September 2015 – Iona College publicly launched Iona Forever, the $150 million comprehensive campaign to advance student scholarship, accelerate academic innovation, and enhance key learning environments.